Treee/ItsATreeeClothingWorkshopMod/@SRP_Tree_Mods/Addons/Survivalists_Mods/README.md

 - Fire Extinguisher can be equiped in melee slot
 - New heatpack that burns very hot
 - Multi-color pens: Black, Blue, Red, Green

+## HUD Changes

+- "H"   Hotkey to display the compass on your HUD.
+- "`/~" Press to hid your hotbar.
+Hold to toggle hide your UI
+- "O"   Hotkey to mute your radio from broadcasting your voice.
+Useful for group radio discipline.

+## Gameplay Changes

+- Chance for a brain to drop from a cut up survivor.
+- Unfold your map and run while orienteering.
+- Inject your enemies with bioweapons and cure your allies.

 # Attributions